canro91/canro91.github.io/_posts/2020-06-15-CleanCoder.md

 tags: books
 ---

 The Clean Coder is the second book on the Clean Code trilogy.
 It should be a mandatory reading for any professional programmer.
+These are my main takeaways.

-This book isn't about programming in itself.
+**The Clean Coder isn't about programming in itself.
 It's about the professional practice of programming.
-It covers from what is professionalism to testing strategies, pressure and time management.
+It covers from what is professionalism to testing strategies, pressure and time management.**

 ## Professionalism